PALETTE PAINTING SERIES

 28 x 40 acrylic, watercolor, graphite, ink on TerraSkin paper, framed

-This is a collection from 2016-2022 when I was exploring fictional billboards with disjointed, fractured typography.
+A collection from 2016-2022 when I was exploring fictional billboards with disjointed, fractured typography.
 The billboard structure acted as a container for my message, but it was often unreadable.

 acrylic on birch panel